jperezlafuente/GRU-project/docs/index.md

 ## 🌊 Step 6: Determining the Wave Position at Each Timestamp
 Using the cleaned dataset, the final step was identifying **wave positions per lane**.
 Finally, classic data analysis, no more complex image processing nor data cleaning issues.

-I order to obtain wave positions, I had to **group minions into waves** based on proximity and then find the **wave closest to the enemy nexus**.
+In order to obtain wave positions, I had to **group minions into waves** based on proximity and then find the **wave closest to the enemy nexus**.
 Not as easy as it looks taking into account everything explained about accuracy issues, but I managed to get something quite consistent.
 Once I had it, I just needed to get clash point (where both waves from blue-red will stop and start to fight) by finding the medium lane point between them.

 Et voilà, c'est fini.

 ## 📊 Data and Results
 This repository contains processed data and visualizations derived from the analysis.
+Feel free to explore them and contact me with any doubt or further developing.

 The following resources are available:

 ### 📁 Data (`/data/`)
 - **`game_replay.rofl`** → Raw League of Legends replay file.